 Rose water has been used for centuries in the Middle East as a beauty tool, and it’s about time the rest of us caught up.
 With hydrating and soothing abilities, as well as natural antiseptic, anti-inflammatory, and antibacterial powers, it’s the ultimate beauty powerhouse—which would explain why high-end brands like Chantecaille and Korres use it as the base for many of their products.
 If your budget won’t allow for a rose-infused skincare product just yet (hey, all those Apple TV subscriptions add up), a simple bottle of pure rose water available at Whole Foods or other health markets can still transform your skin and hair.
-Keep scrolling for seven simple and amazing ways to use rose water in your beauty routine!
+Trust us—the benefits of rose water are fascinating.

 Jurlique Rosewater Balancing Mist ($35)